samuelemarro/counter-attack/README.md

 Counter-Attack (also known as DL-VAX) is an adversarial defense that uses adversarial attacks to identify adversarial examples.
 It is a continuation of [counter-attack-legacy](https://github.com/samuelemarro/counter-attack-legacy).

-This project is currently in development, so new updates might likely break existing workflows.

 # Installing

 * `git clone https://github.com/samuelemarro/counter-attack`